Top 3 sales mistakes

 It’s not you.
 It’s the mindset and system that you are using.

 You can learn to sell!
 I’ve spent the last ten or so years writing and selling a series of children’s picture books as well as my coaching and training services.
-While I learn something new at every conference or event that I attend, I finally have a comprehensive system that not only creates sales at the event but all year long.
+It hasn’t always been successful or effortless, but over time, I have developed a comprehensive system that not only creates sales but also drives sales all year long.
 Isn’t that really what you are looking for?

 When I coach clients who are selling a product I usually find three mistakes that are at the root of disappointing sales.
 Here they are and how you can turn them around:

-Not identifying your ideal client – First take the time to define your ideal client, in detail, then make sure that you are in the best venue possible for connecting with your ideal client.
-My books are specifically designed for school counselors to use as lessons in the classroom While lots of grandmothers buy my books for their grandchildren, they aren’t my target market.
-I don’t get a booth at any and every conference or holiday bazaar.
-I go to conferences that are for educators and school counselors.
-Clarify who your target market is and go where they are.
+Not identifying your ideal client – First take the time to define your ideal client, in detail, then make sure that you are in the best environment possible for connecting with your ideal client.
+Don’t try to cover all the bases and sell to anyone and everyone.
+Instead, clarify who your target market is and go where they are.
 The clearer and more narrow your market, the easier it will be to talk their language and make a sale.

 Not developing a relationship – Relationships are at the heart of a successful business.
 Think relationships wherever you are.
-First develop a relationship with the event host, the event planner and/or the venue coordinator.
-I know the event planner at the last conference I attended and I not only ask him for advice, he helps get me the best location for my booth.
+Don’t just think customer relationships.
+Develop a relationship with an event host, the event planner and/or the venue coordinator.
+Develop a relationship with every participant.
+Instead of thinking, “What can I sell them?” think, “How can I help them?”
+Wherever you find yourself:

 - smile and greet everyone